 This beautiful place opened in 1864 is a holy place for all; anyone can come in and attend mass, or walk around and appreciate the beauty of the Cathedral.
 Well, my favorite part of the ceremony was when Loan went down the aisle with her long veil.

 Right after the official ceremony, we went to Walt Whitman Bridge for very cool bridal party pictures.
 We also popped a bottle of champagne below this bridge, which set the mood for the rest of the day.

-The tea ceremony was really beautiful even in the big space of the Rodin museum.
+The tea ceremony was stunning, even in the big space of the Rodin museum.
 The second half of the night happened in front of The Gates of Hell, over 20 feet tool bronze door, the defining project of Rodin’s career.

 Here are pictures from the Loan and Victor’s Rodin Museum Philadelphia Wedding.
-Let us know in comments below how you like it.
-And don’t forget to follow a link for the second part of this gorgeous Philadelphia wedding.
+Let us know in the comments below how you like it.
+And don’t forget to check the link for the second part of this gorgeous Philadelphia wedding.